 Why can we trust the Bible?
+Because it's been repeatedly

-Because it has been demonstrated to be trustworthy.
+tested and demonstrated to be trustworthy.
 If the Bible were full of mistakes and inaccuracies then it would make sense to doubt its message, but instead we find it to be rock-solid.
 This gives us a good rational basis for believing that it can be trusted in all matters.